-Apart from school education children receive special education support in the center in Spoken English, Computers, Maths, General Knowledge and Reasoning.
 Regular training programs, workshops and sessions on various topics are arranged for the children in the Children's Homes along with exposure visits for overall development of the children.
 Children are encouraged to read books in Library, Reading Newspapers daily to help them update themselves regarding day to day happenings and to enhance their General Knowledge.
-Children take the benefit of Library which has 5000 books.
-And the library setup has been done according to the interest of the children.
+Children take the benefit of Library and the library setup has been done according to the interest of the children.

 Overall health of all the children is good.
 Weight and Height of each child is measured on 30th of every month which is updated in the Medical file of the child.
 Quarterly general health checkup and Hemoglobin checkup of all the children is conducted.
-Eye, ENT and Dental checkup is conducted yearly and de worming medicine and TT is given to all children once in 6 months.
+Eye, ENT and Dental checkup are conducted yearly and de-worming medicine and TT is given to all children once in 6 months.
 Also if any child requires special medical attention the same is provided.

 Also all children are vaccinated as per the guidelines of the doctor.
-All the children practice yoga regularly, which has contributed a lot for the overall wellbeing of the children.
+All the children practice yoga regularly, which has contributed a lot to the overall wellbeing of the children.

-All the health related aspects of the children are taken care by doctor from SAMPARC Medical Centre, Malavli which is very nearby to the Children's Home and the doctor from the centre visits the children's home every day in the evening.
+All the health related aspects of the children of SAMPARC Children's Home, Bhaje are taken care by doctor from SAMPARC Medical Centre, Malavli which is very nearby to the Children's Home